dinozio-design/CRM-lite/README.md

 ```
 USER STORY:
-As a service-provider [lawn mowing service]
+As a  Green Grass Lawn Care Services
-I WANT to be able to create new projects with customer information such as location [address] time-slot and dat of appointment, as well as local weather forecast.
+I WANT to be able to create new appointments with customer information such as location [address] time-slot and dat of appointment, as well as local weather forecast.
-SO THAT I can have quick access to all projects organized in a manner to be delivered according to the date and time.
-And I can see the list of projects and go to my scheduled appointment on time and at the correct address!
+SO THAT I can have quick access to all appointments organized in a manner to be delivered according to the date and time.
+And I can see the list of appointments and go to my scheduled appointment on time and at the correct address!
 ```